zerotier/lf/README.md

 }
 ```

-Note the field *Pulse* in the query response.
-If there have been no pulses this will equal *Timestamp* in the record.
-If there have it will be *Timestamp* plus the most recent pulse (times 60 since pulses have a one minute resolution).

-One of ZeroTier's nodes has a *cron* job running to emit this pulse every minute but if that node is offline it may stagnate.
+One of ZeroTier's nodes has a *cron* job running to emit this pulse every minute.
+The field *Pulse* will indicate the record's timestamp plus the number of minutes indicated by the latest received pulse.

-Also note that pulses are only broadcast.
-They are not cached or replicated after the fact.
-New nodes will not see old pulses, only ones that arrive after they are synchronized.
+Pulses are broadcast using a best-effort rumor mill algorithm.
+A node caches information about the latest pulses it has observed but nodes do not get old pulses when they synchronize nor are pulses re-transmitted if a node re-joins after being offline for a period of time.
+Pulses are ephemeral signals of liveness, not permanent parts of the data set.

 ### Oracles and Elective Trust